ritesh001/Polymer-Molecular-Dynamics/README.md

 pmd.System:
   smiles: "*CC*"
   density: 0.8
+  builder:
+    pmd.EMC:
-  force_field: pmd.OPLS
+      force_field: pcff
   natoms_total: 5000
   natoms_per_chain: 150
   data_fname: data.lmps
 pmd.Lammps:
-  read_data: data.lmps # Has to match data_fname if build from a yaml file
+  read_data: data.lmps # This file name has to match data_fname if build from a yaml file
-  lmp_input_fname: lmp.in
+  get_functional_form_from: # A PMD Builder has to be provided if build from a yaml file
+    pmd.EMC:
+      force_field: pcff
   procedures:
     - pmd.Minimization:
         min_style: cg